Unipisa/Softi-Workbench/additional-materials/swh_stories_workplace/SoftiStoryInventory.md

 *In the statements, braces are used to pair the name-Pid and value of a property.
 The same holds for the fields of an uploaded image or video, iFrames, etc.*

+*Most of what is entered here will be copied in other documents, mostly in WikiMedia.
+Hence, the links to the web entered in this document should be in the style of the environment in which they will be used, and not in markdown.
+For instance, the reference property for the PER.LSDC.jpg image should be entered as [https://github.com/Unipisa/Softi-Depository/blob/master/raw_materials/Photos/IMG_20190722_094617.jpg Softi Depository] and not as [Softi Depository](https://github.com/Unipisa/Softi-Depository/blob/master/raw_materials/Photos/IMG_20190722_094617.jpg).

+The appearence in the resulting .md file is not so nice, but this is a working document, anyway.*

 ## Wikidata entities for the story

 SoftwareItem: Q108929297